patricksavalle/rest-api-cheatsheet/README.md

 - Allow for (transport) caching.
 As a minimum have public GET-endpoints return the following response headers:
     * Cache-Control - The maximum number of seconds (ttl) a response can be cached. (```Cache-Control: public, 360```)
     * Also look into :
       * ETag - Use a SHA1 hash for the version of a resource.
-Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "2dbc2fd2358e1ea1b7a6bc08ea647b9a337ac92d"```)
+Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "2dbc2fd2358e1ea1b7a6bc08ea647b9a337ac92d"```).
+The client needs to send a **[If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match)** header for this mechanism to work.

 - No privacy or security compromising data in URL's or responses